 The Peabody is a standardized, nationally norm-referenced achievement test.
 It must be individually administered by a trained examiner, with assessment completed in the following content areas: Reading, Math, Spelling , Science, Social Studies and Humanities.
 The subtests and composite scores are calculated immediately- no waiting for results.
-The test is oral in format and almost conversational in tone.
+The test is oral in format and almost conversational in tone, with the tester asking questions and the student reading or choosing from the possible answers that are before them on an easel.
+It's like an academic version of "who wants to be a Millionaire".
 Testers strive to keep the test experience casual and unintimidating for your child.
 It takes 35-45 minutes to administer the test, but the exam is not timed.
 Testing is available year round and will assess K - 12 grade levels.

-Each child is assessed using the material appropriate to their current level of achievement, working toward higher material until they answer incorrectly a target number of consecutive items.
+Each child is assessed using the material appropriate to their current level of achievement, working toward higher material until they answer incorrectly a targeted number of clustered items.
 This stopping point establishes their learning threshold.
 This allows children to rise to their level of ability without restricting their test level to a grade-specific range.

 How Does it Work?